Koredotcom/docs/docs/xo/deploy/bot-versioning.md

 Following are the actions you can perform from the Bot Versions listing page:

-1. On the **Bot Versions** page, you will see a list of all versions of the assistant.
+1. On the **App Versions** page, you will see a list of all versions of the assistant.
 2. For each version you can view:
     1. **Name** of the versions
     2. **Description** of the version